Alex-AK/lambda-notes/S11-api-node-express/middleware.md

 - the convention for that single argument will be an error object like this `next(new Error("error message"))`
 - error handling middleware that handles full route should be placed at the end
+- `middleware chain = [m1, m2, m3, e1, m4, m5, m6, e2, m7, m8, em]`
+  - if error occurs on m1, m2, or m3, it will go to e1
+  - e1 can decide to fix error and go to m4, or send error back to client
+- most people start with a global error catch
+- some applications don't need anything more than a global error handler

 ```
 const express = require('express');